tiran/idmsvc-frontend/docs/04-context.md

   towards the ListDomains.
 - Provide the same data information for the different impacted objects.

+> Avoid to use context if it evoke a performance because an excess of the
+> render on the frontend.

 ## Defining the context

 For using a context, we need to define the context (in this case it is defined